8 Key Remote Work Trends for 2022-2024

 Remote workers also stated that they struggle to “unplug” after work.
 Others state that working remotely makes maintaining a work-life balance more difficult.

-And a Slack report found that both experienced and new remote workers struggle to experience a sense of belonging at work.
+And a Slack report found that both long-serving and new remote workers struggle to experience a sense of belonging at work.

 To tackle these types of remote work challenges, corporate wellness efforts are commonly focused on mental health and meditation.

-So while remote work has several advantages (like a lack of commuting and the ability for flexible work times), organizations of all sizes are learning to figure out how to maintain the health and well-being of their remote staffs.
+While remote work has several advantages (like a lack of commuting and the ability for flexible work times), organizations of all sizes are learning to figure out how to maintain the health and well-being of their remote staff.

 3. Freelance platforms gain traction

 As companies begin to assemble a remote workforce, they're increasingly turning to freelance platforms.

 This comes at the same time that millions of people are seeking out remote freelance work for the first time.

 Google search growth for "freelancing" over the last half-decade (up 113%).